mattiasaltin/mattias-leadership-toolkit/engineering-leadership-resources/CONTRIBUTING.md

      Brief description of the resource and its value
      ```

+   - Help the reader by using a matching icon, e.g:
+      - 📘 Book
+      - 🎥 Video/Talk
+      - 📄 Article/Blog Post
+      - 🎧 Podcast
+      - 📊 Research Paper/Whitepaper

 2. **Organising Resources**
    - Use the following categories:
      - **🧠 Organisational Health**